Family Nurturing Center of Texas offers Nurturing Families™ Trainer Certifications with training guidelines and requirements.

 - Coping or reproducing the Adult Adolescent Parenting Inventory (AAPI) for mass distribution through a google document or other methods is prohibited.
 Doing this can contaminate research due to not knowing who actually answered the AAPI.
 This evaluation must be completed in real-time with the facilitator to ensure who is actually completing the AAPI.

-Nurturing Program Trainers train paraprofessionals and professionals to become NP Facilitators.
+Nurturing Families™ Trainers train paraprofessionals and professionals to become Facilitators.
 Trainers provide facilitator trainings and consultation to individuals they train.
 Agency, statewide conferences and workshops can also be conducted by trainers.
-County/statewide initiatives and fidelity monitoring can only be conducted through Family Nurturing Centers.
+County/statewide initiatives and fidelity monitoring can only be conducted through the Family Nurturing Center of Texas.

-Individuals who wish to provide training for Family Nurturing Centers (FNC) must be approved with one or more of the four Nurturing Program Trainer Certifications.
+Individuals who wish to provide training must be approved with one or more of the four Nurturing Families™ Trainer Certifications.
 Once certified, every training or workshop you provide must be documented and submitted to your reporting entity for the training to count for your certification.

 Documentation must include the following: